 Prep the shrimp.
 Season the shrimp with salt then add to a bowl and toss with the cornstarch.
 Heat a large skillet over medium heat, add half of the vegetable oil and heat through.

 Cook the shrimp.
-Working in two batches, add the shrimp and sauté until crispy and the outside is golden brown.
-Flip the shrimp and continue to cook until just cooked through and golden brown.
-Remove to a paper towel-lined plate and add the remaining oil to the pan and cook the remaining shrimp.
+Working in two batches, add the shrimp and sauté until crispy and the outside is golden brown, about 2 minutes.
+Flip the shrimp and continue to cook until just cooked through and golden brown, about an additional 2 minutes.

 Why Use Day Old Rice?